Agriculture

 • They help foster food security in the nation by providing a steady supply of processed foods essential for rural and urban populations.

-• These industries also are key to sustainable development as they adopt many sustainable farming practices and use renewable resources on a large scale.
+• These industries are also key to sustainable development as they encourage many sustainable farming practices and use renewable resources on a large scale.

 What are the Main Types of Agro-based Industries?

-There are mainly four types of Agro-based industries.
+Mainly, there are four types of Agro-based industries.
 Let’s understand each in more detail.

 Agro-produce Processing Units

-• What they do: Process raw materials which can be stored for later use and can be transported at cheaper costs.
+• What they do: Process raw materials that can be stored for later use and can be transported at cheaper costs.

 • Example: Rice Mills and Dal Mills